Probability distributions

 4. Randomness: The outcome of each trial is determined by chance.
 The process is random, meaning that while the probability of each outcome is known, the actual outcome of any single trial cannot be predicted with certainty.

 Imagine you’ve been notified of a COVID-19 outbreak at your workplace.
-Concerned about the risk of infection, and anxious to know if you have been infected in the days leading up to your much anticipated vacation, you decide to assess the situation using rapid antigen tests.
+Concerned about the risk of infection, and anxious to know if you have been infected in the days leading up to your much anticipated vacation, you decide to assess the situation using rapid antigen testing.
 You purchase a handful of identical saliva-based tests.
 You administer two of the tests simultaneously, following the test protocol precisely.

 In this experiment: